-DJ: Photo of me with Taylor Swift appears 'awkward'
+Taylor Swift trial focuses on photo of singer with former DJ

 - Former Denver radio DJ David Mueller was cross-examined on Wednesday

-Denver (CNN)The ex-radio disc jockey suing Taylor Swift vehemently denied under oath that he inappropriately touched the pop star, but acknowledged that a 2013 photo of them appears to show Swift trying to get away from him.

-Under cross-examination on Wednesday as part of a federal civil trial, former KYGO radio host David Mueller testified that the photo of him and Swift from 2013 appeared "weird" and "awkward."
+Denver (CNN)Taylor Swift's mother testified Wednesday that she sees something "horribly wrong" in an image taken during a 2013 pre-concert event that the singer contends shows a radio DJ from Denver groping her.

+David Mueller, who was fired from his job at KYGO-FM, said earlier under oath that the photo of him and Swift appears "weird" and "awkward" but he vehemently denied that he inappropriately touched the pop star during a meet-and-greet.

-The civil trial centers on Swift's allegation that Mueller reached under her skirt and grabbed her behind during a meet-and-greet at Denver's Pepsi Center in June 2013.
-KYGO is a CNN affiliate.
+The trial centers on Swift's allegation that Mueller reached under her skirt and grabbed her behind before a concert at Denver's Pepsi Center in June 2013.

-Swift's team told KYGO about the incident, and Mueller, then 51, was fired two days later.
-In 2015 he sued Swift; her mother, Andrea Swift; and her radio promotions director Frank Bell, alleging that they pressured KYGO to terminate him and that he lost his job because of the false accusation.
+Swift's team told KYGO, a CNN affiliate, about the incident, and Mueller, then 51, was fired two days later.

+In 2015 he sued Swift, her mother, Andrea Swift, and her radio promotions director Frank Bell, alleging that they pressured KYGO to terminate him and that he lost his job because of a false accusation.

-Swift, who was 23 at the time, filed a countersuit in which she accused him of "reaching under her dress and grabbing her bottom" as they posed for the photo.
+During emotional testimony, Andrea Swift gestured at Mueller and said, "He sexually assaulted her.
+Right there, that guy."

-Mueller testified that his and Swift's hands and arms touched as they got into position for the photo.
-He said his hand was in a closed fist and touched what seemed to be her ribs, and he denied any groping or inappropriate contact on her rear end.
+Mueller had testified that his and Swift's hands and arms touched as they got into position for the photo, which shows Taylor Swift with Mueller to her left and Mueller's then-girlfriend, Shannon Melcher, on her right.

+Mueller said his hand was in a closed fist and touched what seemed to be her ribs, and he denied any groping or inappropriate contact on her rear end.

 "I know my palm was facing down.
 I do know that, sir," Mueller said.